syncfusion-content/maui-docs/MAUI/DataForm/Overview.md

 * **Validation**: Built-in support to validate the data based on the `INotifyDataErrorInfo` and data annotations.
 It also programmatically supports validation handling.

+* **Appearnace Customization**: Supports to customize the appearances of editors, labels and group headers.